 My kids enjoy hanging the clothes out with me and it keeps us very active.
 Still, if you wash your clothes by hand, you will get plenty of physical activity and lots of fresh air while hanging them out to dry.

 It just goes to prove that homesteading can be a very healthy and rewarding lifestyle.

 4. Hand Washed Clothes Are Cleaner

-Which has made me inspect and treat my machine washed clothes more thoroughly because I have a higher expectation.
+Which has made me inspecting and treating my machine washed clothes more thoroughly because I have higher expectations.